 Communities of Practice are a valuable source of collaborative professional development as they offer English Language Teaching (ELT) professionals a supportive environment to share knowledge and build better practices.
 They provide a rich resource of knowledge, experience and expertise in order to achieve common goals, solve common problems and learn from one another to advance and grow.

-Participation in the NEAS Communities of Practice is open to:
+Participation in the NEAS Communities of Practice is worth 10 CPD points and is open to:

 - Employees of NEAS Endorsed centres

 - Individuals who have had a NEAS qualifications check

 - Participants in webinars, NEAS QLS and Core courses and Specialisations

 - Individuals listed in the NEAS ELT Professionals Listing